auremoser/fellowship/log/daily_log.md

 ###Create
 * updated worldmetrics.psd to reflect actual ushaverse
 * updated data for a third ifes graph-indicator counts by atoll? maybe impacts by atoll
-* tried to fix translation issues
+* tried to fix translation issues in IFES

+* workedto define metrics platform for Ushahidi with Vidya et al.

 ###Collab
 * met at the Internews Office I&M Building and worked on the semantic analysis project for HIV (Chambua and Lithium Labs maybe)